Sofia Kenin: 2019: Three WTA Tour titles, world No. 12

 In the grass-court season, Kenin won her second WTA singles title of the year at the Mallorca Open.
 She defeated three top-25 players in the final three rounds, all in three sets.
 She saved three championship points in the second set of the final against No. 13 Belinda Bencic, before coming from behind to win the match.
 Although she was seeded for the first time at a major at No. 27, she lost in the second round of Wimbledon to Dayana Yastremska.
 Kenin's best results of the US Open Series came at the two Premier 5 tournaments, where she reached the semifinals at both the Canadian Open and the Cincinnati Open, losing to the eventual champions at each but defeating the current world No. 1 players, Ashleigh Barty and Naomi Osaka, at each event, her first two victories over top-ranked players.
 She also became the first player to defeat the world No. 1 in back-to-back weeks since Lindsay Davenport had done so in 2001.
 Following these tournaments, Kenin again lost to Keys in the third round of the US Open.

 During the Asian hardcourt swing, Kenin won one additional title in both singles and doubles.
-She won her third singles title of the year at the Guangzhou International Women's Open, defeating Samantha Stosur in the final.
+She won her third singles title of the year at the Guangzhou International Open, defeating Samantha Stosur in the final.
 Two weeks later, she partnered with Bethanie Mattek-Sands to win her second doubles title of the year at the China Open, a Premier Mandatory event.
 There, the pair defeated the team of Aryna Sabalenka and Elise Mertens, who were ranked No. 2 and No. 3 in the world, respectively, at the time.
 This title brought her to No. 43 in the doubles rankings.
 At the end of the season, Kenin qualified for the WTA Elite Trophy as the second seed, ranked No. 12 in the world.
 She won her opening match against compatriot Alison Riske, but lost to Karolína Muchová and did not advance out of her round-robin group.
 Kenin was also named the second alternate at the WTA Finals, behind Kiki Bertens.
 After Naomi Osaka and Bianca Andreescu both withdrew, she had the opportunity to play one match, losing to defending champion Elina Svitolina.
 She finished the year ranked No. 14 in singles and No. 39 in doubles.
 Kenin also received the WTA award Most Improved Player of the Year for her breakthrough season, becoming the first American player to win the award since Serena Williams in 1999.